b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 - P(H|D) - probability of a hypothesis given the obtained data (aka **posterior**),
 - P(H) - probability of a given hypothesis upfront (aka **prior**),
 - P(D|H) - probability of obtaining such data given the discussed hypothesis is true (aka **likelihood**),
-- P(D) - the total probability of the data under all the considered hypothesis.
+- P(D) - the total probability of the data under all the considered hypotheses.

 Regarding the **priors** or P(H), initially it is equally likely for the car to be behind any of the three doors.
 Therefore, the probability that the car is